Zweihander-Main/zweifood/README.md

 ### Current Todos:

 -   Build out Jest testing
-    -   Snapshot testing important since app runs on latest Google Maps API
+    -   Google Maps API may break application since it's running on the latest branch
 -   Break out more generic object and inline object typings into interfaces
 -   Reduce dependence on libraries
     -   Slidebars upgrade or removal